Winter Crisis Program

-The Kno-Ho-Co-Ashland Community Action Commission's Emergency HEAP program begins November 1st.
-Emergency HEAP is a federally funded program administered by the Ohio Department of Development, Office of Community Assistance that provides financial assistance to low-income households that are threatened with disconnection from their heating source, or have already had service disconnected.
+The Kno-Ho-Co-Ashland Community Action Commission's Emergency HEAP Winter Crisis Program will begin November 2nd.
+Winter Crisis Program is a federally funded program administered by the Ohio Development Services Agency, Office of Community Assistance that provides financial assistance to low-income households that are threatened with disconnection from their heating source, or have already had service disconnected.
 Those households serviced by a PUCO-regulated utility are encouraged to sign up for the Percentage of Income Payment Plus Plan (PIPP Plus) or an alternate budget payment plan.
 Eligible households include those in disconnect status or notice of disconnection, transferring or establishing new service.
 Households utilizing bulk fuel must have a tank containing less than 25% of its capacity.
 Also, this year, households that were diagnosed with COVID19 are eligible without a disconnect.
-Income documentation for all household members along with social security numbers, electric and gas bills, photo ID, proof of U.S. citizenship/legal residency for all household members, proof of disability if disabled, and other documentation must be presented at the appointment.
-Income guidelines are based at 175% of the Federal Poverty Level and are as follows: Household size of one may earn up to $20,107, household of two $27,142, household of three $34,177, household of four $41,212, household of five $48,247 and household of six $55,282.
+Income documentation for all household members along with social security numbers, electric and gas bills, photo ID, proof of U.S. citizenship/legal residency for all household members, proof of disability if disabled, and other documentation must be presented.
+Income guidelines are based at 175% of the Federal Poverty Level.
+For a family of four the annual income must be at or below $45,850.
 Income may also be calculated using the past 30 days which for a family four is at or below $3,768.49.
 Those wishing to enroll in PIPP Plus have a lower income eligibility threshold.
-Approved applicants will also have their application automatically transmitted to the State HEAP office, where additional assistance may be available under the Regular HEAP program.
+Approved applicants will also have their application automatically processed for the Regular HEAP program, where additional assistance may be available.

 Eligible households may receive financial assistance once per heating season.
-The HEAP heating season is November 1, 2013 - March 31, 2014.
+The HEAP heating season is November 2, 2020 - March 31, 2021.
 The benefit amounts are as follows: PUCO regulated gas or electric customers may receive a benefit of up to $175, non-regulated electric or gas (i.e. co-ops) may receive a benefit amount up to $750.
-Income eligible bulk fuel customers may receive up to $550 for wood or coal, up to $750 is available for bulk fuel propane/bottled gas and fuel oil consumers.
+Income eligible bulk fuel customers may receive up to $550 for wood or coal, and up to $900 is available for bulk fuel propane/bottled gas and fuel oil consumers.
 Assistance for furnace repair is also available up to $500.

 Coshocton County 740-622-9801